Dor HaBonim Beach Nature Reserve

-Sandy beach and rocky bay for day and overnight stays
+Sandy beach and rocky bay for day time only.
+Staying after dark is prohibited!

-- An enchanting sandy beach and rocky bay for daytime and overnight stays (campground on the main beach, with toilets, beach showers, picnic tables and shade, receptacles for lighting campfires, kiosk, information about marine mammals and the coastal environment; the northern beach complex)
+- An enchanting sandy beach and rocky bay for day time stay (parking on the main beach, with toilets, beach showers, picnic tables and shade, kiosk, information about marine mammals and the coastal environment; the northern beach complex)

 - Walking trails on the kurkar (calcareous sandstone) ridge, along the rocky inlets of the sea and the abrasion platforms